-i.
-The Boogie program Fibonacci in Figure 3 is buggy: use Boogaloo to debug it, verify it in Boogie, and then return to Boogaloo to generate some valid executions.
+Use Boogaloo to debug it, verify it in Boogie, and then return to Boogaloo to generate some valid executions.

-Hint: in the command box on Comcom, type test for test mode, -p PROC to specify a procedure under test, and -o N to generate N valid executions.
+Hint: in the command box for Boogaloo on Comcom, type test for test mode, -p PROC to specify a procedure under test, and -o N to generate N valid executions.